joeclark-phd/data-engineers-manual/manuscript/chapter02.md

 programs that create and use it, and typically this means it is stored in some kind of a database.
 If we accept that argument, it is obvious that data must be communicated between systems in order to be useful.
-In the simplest case, an application sends a request for data (a **query**) to the database and the database sends a response that includes the requested data.
+In the simplest case, an application sends a request for data (a query) to the database and the database sends a response that includes the requested data.
 Data may also be communicated from one database to another database, or from one application to another application.
-Moreover it is often imperative upon system developers, in this age of open data, to make their data available to the public *without knowing who will use it or for what purpose*.
+Moreover it is often imperative upon system developers, in this age of **open data**[^opendata], to make their data available to the public *without knowing who will use it or for what purpose*.
 And likewise, as application developers we may need to consume data from sources over which we have no control.

+[^opendata]: The "open data" phenomenon is a movement toward greater sharing
+    of data with the public, particularly by government agencies and publicly-funded organizations like research institutions.

 There are two major problems for data engineers to consider here.
-The first is how to make data available to other systems and to send, and receive data "messages" between them.
-I don't want to spoil Chapter 4 for you, but I'll tell you the short answer to the first one is "the Internet".
+The first is how to make data available to other systems and to send and receive data "messages" between them.
+I don't want to spoil Chapter 5 for you, but I'll tell you the short answer to the first one is "the Internet".
 The other major problem,
 and the subject of this chapter, is how to structure those data messages so